 NOTE: If propeller is seized to the shaft and cannot be removed, consult your authorized Mercury dealer.

-- Shift the outboard to neutral. - 2.
+- 1. Shift the outboard to neutral. - 2.
 Remove the keys from the ignition and engage the safety stop switch. - 3.
-Straighten the bent tabs on the propeller nut retainer (if applicable). - Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.
+Straighten the bent tabs on the propeller nut retainer (if applicable).